Burkina Faso suspends BBC, VOA radio broadcasts over killings coverage | Law-Order

 In the report based on its own investigation, the rights watchdog said the West African country's military summarily executed about 223 villagers, including at least 56 children, in February as part of a campaign against civilians accused of collaborating with jihadist militants.
 HRW said the Burkinabe army has repeatedly committed mass atrocities against civilians in the name of fighting terrorism, and it called on authorities to investigate the massacres.

+"The BBC has received a letter from the Conseil Superieur De La Communication confirming the suspension of our broadcast operations in Burkina Faso for two weeks in direct response to our journalism on a recent report by Human Rights Watch accusing Burkina Faso's military of civilian killings," a BBC spokesperson said.
+"The suspension reduces the BBC's ability to reach audiences with independent and accurate news.
+We will continue to report on the region in the public interest and without fear or favour."

-"VOA stands by its reporting about Burkina Faso and intends to continue to fully and fairly cover events in that country," Acting VOA Director John Lippman said in a statement.
-"The Voice of America strictly adheres to the principles of accurate, balanced and comprehensive journalism, therefore, we ask the government of Burkina Faso to reconsider this troubling decision."
+In a statement, acting VOA Director John Lippman asked Burkina Faso's government to reconsider its "troubling" decision.
+"VOA stands by its reporting about Burkina Faso and intends to continue to fully and fairly cover events in that country," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)